 A former affiliated teacher at SUNY Purchase and the Volunteers Coordinator and Head Coach for Manhattan Special Olympics, Mr. Oei is a faculty member of Summertrios, Bennington Chamber Music Conference, Hoff-Barthelson Music School and the Mannes College Of Music Preparatory and NEXT Divisions.
-He is a member of the Alaria Chamber Ensemble, which has conducted the Alaria Chamber Music Program and presented an annual Weill Recital Hall series for nearly three decades.
-In the summer of '14 he served as the director of the Smalls Chamber Music Salon, a monthly series created by Amy Kang and Spike Wilner of the Smalls Jazz Club.
+He is a member of the Alaria Chamber Ensemble, which has conducted the Alaria Chamber Music Program and presented an annual Weill Recital Hall series for three decades.
+In the summer of '14 he served as the director of the Smalls Chamber Music Salon at the Smalls Jazz Club.
 Mr. Oei lives in New York City with his wife, violinist Eriko Sato.